kmarkovich/PhysHydro_Fall25/README.md

 **Room 115 Northrop Hall**

-Office Hours, TR 11am-noon in Northrop 210 or by appointment
+Instructor Office Hours, TR 11am-noon in Northrop 210 or by appointment TA Office Hours, T 10:45-noon and W 12:30-2 in Northrop 114

 3/4 Credit hours
 </p>